castorini/docTTTTTquery/README.md

 done
 ```

+Note that we use spacy 2.1.6 to do so.
+Other versions generate different segments, which change retrieval results.

 We are now ready to run inference.
 Since this is a costly step, we recommend using Google Cloud
 with TPUs to run it faster.